Preventing Russia’s Invasion of Ukraine from Becoming a Long, Protracted War

 Stop Being Afraid of Russia

 There are a few key points that should guide U.S. policymakers' decisions on Ukraine.
+Just like we need to change our strategy for dealing with China, we need to change our strategy on how we are deal with Russia.
 First, policymakers need to stop being afraid of Russia.
 An example of this fear that I'm talking about is failing to send fighter planes to Ukraine because we are afraid of Russia escalating the conflict.
 Russia indeed can unleash even more death and destruction on the innocent people of Ukraine, but appeasing the Russians by limiting our support is not going to prevent that increased death and destruction from happening eventually.

 Just as Britain and France thought in September 1938 that the Munich Agreement - which gave legitimacy to Hitler’s annexation of the German-speaking region of Czechoslovakia - would stop Hitler’s reign of terror against its neighbors, I fear that some Americans and Europeans are blind to the reality that appeasing Putin will only make future conflict and bloodshed more likely.